-Looking for tips on things to do in Costa Rica?
+Looking for tips on the best things to do in Costa Rica?

 Costa Rica is one of the most beautiful and peaceful countries in the world.
 Few countries offer the same level of biodiversity that you will find there.

 Rich in nature and with two coastlines, this small country nestled between Nicaragua and Panama has something for everyone.
-From relaxing beaches, zip lining in the rainforest, hiking up a volcano, to cheap dental work, there is no end to the list of possible activities.
+From relaxing beaches, zip lining in the rainforest, hiking up a volcano, to cheap dental work, there is no end to the list of possible activities in Costa Rica.

 Wow this is a tough one as there are so many amazing things to do.
-I wrote an article on the best places to go with kids, which offers ideas with kids that you may not find in every tour book.
+I wrote an article on the best places to go with kids in Costa Rica, which offers ideas with kids that you may not find in every tour book.

 I also wrote one about the best beaches in Costa Rica, which is in actuality quite a long list.
 But, I think it depends on how long you are there.
 If you can do a month that is ideal, at least 2 weeks is best in my opinion.

 Arenal Volcano and the rain forests of Monteverde are some of my favorite spots on earth, but most people come to enjoy its beautiful beaches.